anunayreddy22/anunayreddy22/README.md

 - 💻 Currently, I'm pursuing my master's in Computer Science.
 - ✍️ I like writing short handed notes on Topics which i learn in my github profile.
 - ⚡ In my free time, I love exploring  emerging technologies and best practices.
-- You can reach me through: anunaykallem@gmail.com or Linkedin
+- You can reach me through: anunaykallem@gmail.com

 ----------------------------------------------------------------------------------------------------